 You can't add new themes, or update how it looks, you can only change whole pages by using the DropFunnel builder.

 What Is The DropFunnels Pricing Like?

-These days, DropFunnels pricing is now offered at $97 per month, which I believe most people will go for (the same price as ClickFunnels), and then some of the big affiliates make look at the Partner Program at $297 per month.
+These days, DropFunnels pricing is now offered at $97 per month.
+Most people will go for this plan.
+Some of the big affiliates will look at the Partner Program at $297 per month.